 Secure Socket Layer

 A protocol that allows you to send encrypted messages across the Internet.
-This is generally used when transmitting confidential information (eg. personal data or credit card info) over the net.
-SSL uses public key encryption to pass data between your browser and a given server (for example, to submit credit card information).
+This is generally used when transmitting confidential information (eg. personal data or credit card details) over the Internet.
+A secret socket layer (SSL) uses public key encryption to pass data between your browser and a given server (for example, to submit credit card information).
 A URL that begins with "https" indicates that an SSL connection will be used.

-A server is a computer that handles requests for data, e-mail, file transfers, and other network services from other computers (i.e., clients or workstations).
+A server is a computer that handles requests for data, email, file transfers, and other network services from other computers (eg. clients or workstations).

 Use of email addresses to send unsolicited messages for the purpose of marketing.